zac7777/Entropy/Entropy/Sets/Weapons/Spoons.md

 ---

-*Throw:* 4 AP, 15m, 1d6 + 1 bludgeoning damage, on critical hit the target gets stunned, this unequips this weapon
+*Throw:* 4 AP, 15m, 1d6 + 1 bludgeoning damage, on critical hit the target gets stunned, this unequips this weapon, sending it to the target's location

 Proficiency requirement: 2